 X: This is essential.
-It is a data point, for which the user want to predict the value.
+It is a data point, for which the user wants to predict the value.

 Known_y's: This is also essential for the function.
 It is either a dependency array or data's range.

 Known_x's: This is essential.
-An independent array that can also be data's range.
+An independent array that can also be a data range.

-It can looks difficult, but it is not.
+It can look difficult, but it is not.
 Let's see some examples to explain more.

-The data in this example has been layout on the table, and we need to try and predict the future value.
+The data in this example has been laid out on the table, and we need to try and predict the future value.
 Our business would need to predict the future, and we are using the date to acknowledge future predictions.

 Example 2: IF and Forecast

 This is about using the forecast in combination with IF functions.
-These two will address the issues that are associating with knowing how to predict the future.
-This data already makes it possible, and looks like this:
+These two will address the issues that are associated with knowing how to predict the future.
+This data already makes it possible and looks like this:

 Example 3: Minimum and Forecast